CELEBRATING EXCELLENCE IN INTERSTELLAR WRITING

 2023 Canopus Award Winners

-- In the category of “Published Short-Form Nonfiction” the winners are Alex McKenzie and J. Punske for “Language Development During Interstellar Travel,” originally published in Acta Futura, 2020.
+• In the category of “Published Short-Form Nonfiction” the winners are Andrew McKenzie and Jeffrey Punske for “Language Development During Interstellar Travel,” originally published in Acta Futura, 2020.

 Published Long-Form Fiction